arjav-j/BlockHammer-optimised/README.md

 <H2>How to use</H2>

-To use, pasted these files in the src folder in the Ramultor simulator ( memory controller would be replaced)
+To use, paste these files in the src folder in the Ramultor simulator ( memory controller needs to be replaced)

 <br> In BlockHammer.cpp:
 <br> To deactivate the entire block hammer modulde uncomment line 287.